-Given the complex thinking work that kids will need to do to reach the Level P end-of-year benchmark, you are probably getting increasingly concerned about your reading emergencies-scholars who are reading below grade level or whose reading skills are not progressing.
+As you start contemplating the thinking work that kids will need to do in order to read independently at level S by year's end, you are probably getting increasingly concerned about your reading emergencies- scholars who are reading below grade level or whose reading skills are not progressing.
 You also are likely concerned about kids who are on the cusp of meeting grade-level expectations, who you think with some targeted intervention could be become much stronger readers.